mattpearson/bittrex-historical-data/README.md

 # bittrex-historical-data
-Download historical data for Bittrex crypto market data
+Download historical market data from Bittrex for all crypto pairs and insert into MySQL database.

+To run, execute markets.py.